DrewNaylor/Retiled/docs/list-of-interesting-projects-that-I-forked-to-work-on-for-this-project-or-just-found.md

 <br>Shouldn't need to use the fork, but I just did anyway for archival.
 This project has a bunch of controls and stuff ported to Avalonia that may be useful.
 Licensed under the MIT License and forked from here: https://github.com/amwx/FluentAvalonia

 16. [emptty](https://github.com/tvrzna/emptty)
 <br>This is a display manager that works in the TTY and uses the MIT License.
 I'll have to fork it to add fbkeyboard support.
 Unfortunately, fbkeyboard is GPL, but it's better than no keyboard.
+Hopefully there would be a way to run fbkeyboard when this starts to keep them separate and not have licensing issues.

 17. [qml-keyboard](https://github.com/MishkaRogachev/qml-keyboard)
 <br>It's a pure-QML keyboard with layouts that are easily changeable by XML files.
 This could work well for the lock screen.
 Best part is it's under the LGPL v3.
 I'll have to update it to Qt6, though.